- 1 What is Kanji?

 - Fry all the Vadas and keep them aside.

-- After about 15 minutes, remove the Vadas by squeezing with both the hands.
+- After about 15 minutes, remove the Vadas by squeezing them with both hands.

 - You will be surprised to see the quantity of oil floating on the water.